phlegmaticprogrammer/EarleyLocalLexing/README.md

 # EarleyLocalLexing

-This is an implementation of *parameterized local lexing*.
+This is a simple implementation of *parameterized local lexing*.
 It is an extension of Earley's parsing algorithm.

 Background information on (parameterized) local lexing can be found in these two papers: